Alibaba : Tesla short sellers trim exposure but stay the course | MarketScreener

 At $12.2 billion in short bets, Tesla remains the most shorted company in the United States, while globally, it is second only to Alibaba, at $24.3 billion, according to S3 Partners.

-With Tesla up 1.2 percent at $359.68 on Monday, Tesla short sellers have lost over $950 million since Musk's tweet last week, according to S3 data.

-In a blog post, Musk said on Monday he was in talks with potential backers of a possible buyout of Tesla, including Saudi Arabia's sovereign wealth fund, but had not completed securing the funding.
+In a blog post, Musk said on Monday he was in talks with potential backers of a possible Tesla buyout, including Saudi Arabia's sovereign wealth fund, but had not completed securing the funding.

 Investors have voiced doubts about Musk's ability to pull off what could be the largest-ever go-private transaction, valued at as much as $72 billion.

+“I think Tesla is in deep trouble, and he’s throwing a Hail Mary to see if he can get out of it,” said Vilas Capital Management Chief Executive John Thompson, who has a short position in Tesla.

+Short-sellers borrow shares they believe are overpriced, sell them, and then repurchase shares later at what they hope will be a lower price to make a profit.

-His tweet on Tuesday about taking Tesla private is under investigation by the U.S. Securities and Exchange Commission, according to the Wall Street Journal, and is the subject of investor lawsuits.
+Musk's tweet on Tuesday about taking Tesla private is under scrutiny by the U.S. Securities and Exchange Commission, according to the Wall Street Journal, and is the subject of investor lawsuits.

-"There is no Saudi plan.
-There is no deal.
-Musk's tweet was a fraud and he is a joke," said Michael Lewitt, chief executive officer and chief investment officer at hedge fund firm Third Friday Management, who has options bets against Tesla.

-Tesla's stock was up 5 percent over the past week and is about 14 percent below Musk's go-private price of $420.
+Tesla's stock rose 0.26 percent on Monday to $356.41.
+It is up 4 percent over the past week and is about 15 percent below Musk's go-private price of $420.

-(Reporting by Noel Randewich in San Francisco, additional reporting by Kate Duguid in New York; Editing by Cynthia Osterman)
+(Reporting by Noel Randewich in San Francisco, additional reporting by Kate Duguid in New York; Editing by Cynthia Osterman and Susan Thomas)

 By Noel Randewich